VEMSistemispa/switch-connector-devnet/README.md

 # How to use

+Flask server is running on port 8080 and listening to localhost interface.
+You can configure default port by setting (PORT=8090) enviroment variable.
 We recommend using Postman to try and interact with this solution.
 In this readme we'll include cURL examples which is also fine

 ### Device Inventory
 First thing first we need to provide a device inventory; a list of devices info that Switch Connector needs in order to interact and configure devices.
-Prepare and POST a JSON to http://localhost:8080/inventory
+Prepare and POST a JSON to **http://localhost:8080/inventory**
 ```
 curl --location 'http://localhost:8080/inventory' \
 --header 'Accept: application/json' \